Wills, Trusts & Probate

 Charitable Trust

-Comparing Charitable Giving Options in Estate Planning
+Comparing Charitable Giving Options Within an Estate Plan

 When Simple Charitable Gifts May Be Appropriate: